 Assigning role permissions is very important for all websites.
 For that reason, many plugins were created that can help you do so.
 Here are some additional plugins that you may find helpful.

 User Role Editor is a very popular plugin with over 600,000 active installs.
 It has all the necessary tools to make role changes with ease and also allows you to create new ones.
 It’s a great plugin to try out.

 Advanced Access Manager is another plugin that can help you manage your role capabilities.
 It offers many advanced settings to help manage various sections of your website, and one of those is assigning roles and the permissions to the roles.

 Keep Your Website Secure

 What other permissions would you consider limiting your staff to?
-Do you find it inconvenient to have to assign every editor the editing rights to pages?
+Did you feel the plugin was easy to use?

 Author: Ron Helms